 5. Cala Major, convenient location to Palma de Mallorca and airport

-You will find a lovely beach with plenty of shade from the palm trees, a place that is certainly a child-friendly area.
+You will find a lovely Cala Major beach (Platja Cala Major) with plenty of shade from the palm trees, a place that is certainly a child-friendly area.
+There are beach bars, watersport activities, as well as sun loungers and parasols to rent.
 You will also find plenty of accommodation.

 Its proximity to Palma and the Island’s airport are just two reasons for its popularity.
 The beach is not huge so you must expect crowds during the high season, especially at weekends when the locals join them.

-Stay in Cala Major if you are not too concerned about crowds; you wish to be close to the airport; you are interested in a visit to Palma.
+Stay in Cala Major if you are not too concerned about crowds; you wish to be close to the airport and Palma.

-Best Places to Stay in Cala Major:🔍FIND BEST HOTELS IN CALA MAJOR
+Best Places to Stay in Mallorca in Cala Major:🔍FIND BEST HOTELS IN CALA MAJOR

 6. Palma Nova, family friendly resort, popular with British

-Located 15km from Palma de Mallorca, in the municipality of Calvià, Palma Nova (not to be confused with the capital city of Palma) is among the earliest of Mallorca’s resorts catering to incoming tourists.
-It is a popular package holiday destination and is now home to many ex-pats, often British.
+Palma Nova (not to be confused with the island’s capital city) is among the earliest of Mallorca’s resorts catering to incoming tourists.
+Located in the municipality of Calvià, 15km way from Palma de Mallorca, it is a popular package holiday destination and is now home to many ex-pats, often British.

-It lacks sophistication but its safe, shallow, sandy, life-guarded, beach makes it attractive to both families and water sport enthusiasts.
-Son Maties, Na Nadala and Es Carregador are the good sandy beaches in area.
+It lacks sophistication but its safe, shallow, sandy, life-guarded Palmanova Beach makes it attractive to both families and water sport enthusiasts.
+Son Maties, Platja de na Nadala, and Es Carregador are the good sandy beaches in area.

 Accommodation are for family, couples, all kind of budget travelers, and typical resort hotels used by the major holiday companies.